mpgetz/toral-projection-plot/README.md

 # toral-projection-plot
-Plots curves on a torus to the unit square
+Plots curves on a torus to the unit square in MATLAB